-AC.A.2.
-Understands ethical and legal considerations specifically related to the practice of addiction counseling.
+AC.A.4.
+Knows the professional organizations, competencies, preparation standards, and state credentials relevant to the practice of addiction counseling.

-- AC.A.3.
-Knows the roles, functions, and settings of addiction counselors, as well as the relationship between addiction counselors and other mental health professionals. - AC.A.4.
-Knows the professional organizations, competencies, preparation standards, and state credentials relevant to the practice of addiction counseling. - AC.E.3.
+- AC.E.3.
 Knows public policies on local, state, and national levels that affect the quality and accessibility of addiction services. - AC.E.4.
-Understands effective strategies that support client advocacy and influence public policy and government relations on local, state, and national levels to enhance equity, increase funding, and promote programs that affect the practice of addiction counseling.
+Understands effective strategies that support client advocacy and influence public policy and government relations on local, state, and national levels to enhance equality, increase funding, and promote programs that affect the practice of addiction counseling.